pollsmor/Project_04/README.md

   - By default, the data only shows up to 300 days into an outbreak.
   - The user may set a minimum of 50 days, and a maximum of 800 days (the extent of the dataset used).
 * Hovering over a point on a line for more granular data
-  - Show the amount of deaths for every epidemic at once (with a vertical line running down)
+  - Show the amount of deaths for every epidemic at once as a table (with a vertical line running down acting as a "cursor")

 # Instructions for running this project